-For more information call the Education Welfare Benefits Service on 01223 703200.
+For more information contact the Education Welfare Benefits Service on 01223 703200 or via ewb.fsm@cambridgeshire.gov.uk

 College Payments

 The College operates a completely cashless system.
 Parents are able to make payments for trips and resources via an online facility.